HRM Roles in Australia

 Eligible students can fast-track their Master of Human Resource Management and complete their degree in only nine units.
 To gain entry to the fast-tracked master degree, applicants must:

-If you would like more information, contact one of our Student Enrolment Advisors on 1300 707 760 or request a call-back.
+For more information about our fast-tracked master degree, contact one of our Student Enrolment Advisors on 1300 707 760 or request a call-back.

 Dr Esmé Franken is a Course Coordinator for Human Resource Management and a Lecturer in the School of Business and Law.
 She has recently completed a PhD in Human Resources and Industrial Relations from Victoria University of Wellington, New Zealand.